 This is a Brownie Target 616 made by Eastman Kodak somewhere between 1946 and 1951.
 This was the very first camera I ever bought.
 I paid 25¢ for it when I was eight years old from a now-defunct junk shop in Garbage Grove, California.
 I could probably get $5 for it at an antique store on consignment, so that's a hell of an appreciation, if you go by percentages.

 So of course I wanted to try it out.
-The 616 is the size of the film it takes, because Kodak numbered the film sizes that they sold (they called 35mm film 135).
+616 is the size of the film it takes, because Kodak numbered the film sizes that they sold (they called 35mm film 135).
 Kodak had quit making 616 cameras in the early 50s, though they continued making 616 film for 30 years after that.
 By the time I wanted it in the early 70s, you couldn't get it at the drug store; I had to call around and found out it at a (now defunct) camera store in Fullerton —for 75¢ a roll.
-This was the first, but not the only time, I bought a camera that cost less than the film it used.
+This was the first, but not the last time, I bought a camera that cost less than the film it used.

 Most people don't know anything about roll-film anymore, so I'll mention it here.
 Roll film is a length of film that's wound on a spool, just like 35mm.
 But unlike 35mm, roll films never settled on a single size.
 If the length of the spool is the maximum width of your image, you can still make the length of the image anything you want (within reason).
 That's why you can find a lot of cameras that all take the same size film (like 120) and but they make different size negatives.
 The bigger the negative, the fewer the photos you could take per roll.
 For 616 (and 620, and 120, for example), the big cameras took 8 photos.
 The middle-size cameras took 12, and the small cameras could squeeze 16 shots per roll.